gprossliner/react-demo/doc/S5_githubreposearch.md

 Some notes:
 * We also integrated bootstrap, but direclty, not with less / webpack
 * The root-level app now directly contains the RepoSearch-App, the code from the previous examples is still there, but not references

+# Comsume the REST service

+Let's wire up the service.
+We'll take it from the Angular implemenation!

+## Choosing a Client

+We'll use axios (https://github.com/mzabriskie/axios), because:

+* It's very popular
+* It runs in browser and node.js
+* It direclty contains typescript definitions
+* It supports native ES6 Promises

+For Angular users:
+"axios is heavily inspired by the $http service provided in Angular.
+Ultimately axios is an effort to provide a standalone $http-like service for use outside of Angular."

+## rxjs

+React has no dependency to rxjs, so we'll be using Promises directly.